-Our Foundation teachers are Mrs Carder (Class RJ) and MIss Mleczko (Class RM).
+Our Foundation teachers are Mrs Carder (Class RC) and MIss Mleczko (Class RM).

 In the Early Years Foundation Stage, we aim to provide a safe and stimulating environment that supports each child’s learning in the following seven areas of learning: